hardin47/website/Math154/Notes/08-classification.md

 <div class="figure" style="text-align: center">
 <img src="figs/CvsM1.jpg" alt="In the first figure, the low C value gives a large margin.
 On the right, the high C value gives a small margin.
 Which classifier is better?
 Well, it depends on what the actual data (test, population, etc.) look like!
 In the second row the large C classifier is better; in the third row, the small C classifier is better.  photo credit: http://stats.stackexchange.com/questions/31066/what-is-the-influence-of-c-in-svms-with-linear-kernel" width="100%" />
-<p class="caption">(\#fig:unnamed-chunk-33)In the first figure, the low C value gives a large margin.
+<p class="caption">(\#fig:unnamed-chunk-331)In the first figure, the low C value gives a large margin.
 On the right, the high C value gives a small margin.
 Which classifier is better?
 Well, it depends on what the actual data (test, population, etc.) look like!
 In the second row the large C classifier is better; in the third row, the small C classifier is better.  photo credit: http://stats.stackexchange.com/questions/31066/what-is-the-influence-of-c-in-svms-with-linear-kernel</p>
 </div><div class="figure" style="text-align: center">
 <img src="figs/CvsM2.jpg" alt="In the first figure, the low C value gives a large margin.
 On the right, the high C value gives a small margin.
 Which classifier is better?
 Well, it depends on what the actual data (test, population, etc.) look like!
 In the second row the large C classifier is better; in the third row, the small C classifier is better.  photo credit: http://stats.stackexchange.com/questions/31066/what-is-the-influence-of-c-in-svms-with-linear-kernel" width="100%" />
-<p class="caption">(\#fig:unnamed-chunk-33)In the first figure, the low C value gives a large margin.
+<p class="caption">(\#fig:unnamed-chunk-332)In the first figure, the low C value gives a large margin.
 On the right, the high C value gives a small margin.
 Which classifier is better?
 Well, it depends on what the actual data (test, population, etc.) look like!
 In the second row the large C classifier is better; in the third row, the small C classifier is better.  photo credit: http://stats.stackexchange.com/questions/31066/what-is-the-influence-of-c-in-svms-with-linear-kernel</p>
 </div><div class="figure" style="text-align: center">
 <img src="figs/CvsM3.jpg" alt="In the first figure, the low C value gives a large margin.
 On the right, the high C value gives a small margin.
 Which classifier is better?
 Well, it depends on what the actual data (test, population, etc.) look like!
 In the second row the large C classifier is better; in the third row, the small C classifier is better.  photo credit: http://stats.stackexchange.com/questions/31066/what-is-the-influence-of-c-in-svms-with-linear-kernel" width="100%" />
-<p class="caption">(\#fig:unnamed-chunk-33)In the first figure, the low C value gives a large margin.
+<p class="caption">(\#fig:unnamed-chunk-333)In the first figure, the low C value gives a large margin.
 On the right, the high C value gives a small margin.
 Which classifier is better?
 Well, it depends on what the actual data (test, population, etc.) look like!
 In the second row the large C classifier is better; in the third row, the small C classifier is better.  photo credit: http://stats.stackexchange.com/questions/31066/what-is-the-influence-of-c-in-svms-with-linear-kernel</p>
 </div>

-\paragraph{Shortcomings of Support Vector Machines:}
+* **Shortcomings of Support Vector Machines:**

-\begin{itemize}
-\item
-Can only classify binary categories (response variable).
+* Can only classify binary categories (response variable).
-\item
-All predictor variables must be numeric.
+* All predictor variables must be numeric.
-\begin{itemize}
-\item
-A great differential in range will allow variables with large range to dominate the predictions.
+     * A great differential in range will allow variables with large range to dominate the predictions.
 Either linearly scale each attribute to some range [ e.g., (-1, +1) or (0,1)] or divide by the standard deviation.
-\item
-Categorical variables can be used if formatted as binary factor variables.
+     * Categorical variables can be used if formatted as binary factor variables.
-\item
-Whatever is done to the training data {\em must} also be done to the test data!
+     * Whatever is done to the training data *must* also be done to the test data!
-\end{itemize}
-\item
-Another problem is the kernel function itself.
+* Another problem is the kernel function itself.
-\begin{itemize}
-\item
-With primitive data (e.g., 2d data points), good kernels are easy to come by.
+     * With primitive data (e.g., 2d data points), good kernels are easy to come by.
-\item
-With harder data (e.g., MRI scans), finding a sensible kernel function may be much harder.
+     * With harder data (e.g., MRI scans), finding a sensible kernel function may be much harder.
-\end{itemize}
-\item
-With really large data, it doesn?t perform well because of the large amount of required training time
+* With really large data, it doesn't perform well because of the large amount of required training time
-\item
-It also doesn't perform very well when the data set has a lot of noise i.e., target classes are overlapping
+* It also doesn't perform very well when the data set has a lot of noise i.e., target classes are overlapping
-\item
-SVM doesn't directly provide probability estimates, these are calculated using an expensive five-fold cross-validation.
+* SVM doesn't directly provide probability estimates, these are calculated using an expensive five-fold cross-validation.
-\end{itemize}

-\paragraph{Strengths of Support Vector Machines:}
+* **Strengths of Support Vector Machines:**
-\begin{itemize}
-\item
-Can always fit a linear separating hyper plane in a high enough dimensional space.
+* Can always fit a linear separating hyper plane in a high enough dimensional space.
-\item
-The kernel trick makes it possible to not know the transformation functions, $\phi$.
+* The kernel trick makes it possible to not know the transformation functions, $\phi$.
-\item
-Because the optimization is on a convex function, the numerical process for finding solutions are extremely efficient.
+* Because the optimization is on a convex function, the numerical process for finding solutions are extremely efficient.
-\item
-It works really well with clear margin of separation
+* It works really well with clear margin of separation
-\item
-It is effective in high dimensional spaces.
+* It is effective in high dimensional spaces.
-\item
-It is effective in cases where number of dimensions is greater than the number of samples.
+* It is effective in cases where number of dimensions is greater than the number of samples.
-\item
-It uses a subset of training points in the decision function (called support vectors), so it is also memory efficient.
+* It uses a subset of training points in the decision function (called support vectors), so it is also memory efficient.
-\end{itemize}

 \begin{algorithm}
 \caption{Algorithm for Support Vector Machines}